leeway64/LWCountdown/docs/README.md

 ## Introduction

-Once you have downloaded/built the LWCountdown executable, add LWCountdown to your machine's path.
+Once you have built the LWCountdown executable, add LWCountdown to your machine's path.

 You will now be able to use LWCountdown from your computer's terminal.